judzelicor/clothing-ecommerce/README.md

 - It has Strip integrated to handle payments.
 You can go through the payment process and use a testing Stripe credit card `4242 4242 4242 4242`.
 - A user authentication system where customers are able to sign up for an account and log in.
 - A blogging system for admin users to post and create artciles related to clothing and their brand.
+- It uses AWS S3 to store every static assets.

 ## Run This Project
 You can run this project on your local computer for further testing and modifications.